Generic Name: quetiapine (kwe TYE a peen)

 You should not stop using quetiapine suddenly.
 Stopping suddenly may make your condition worse.

-quetiapine may affect a drug-screening urine test and you may have false results.
+This medicine may affect a drug-screening urine test and you may have false results.
 Tell the laboratory staff that you use quetiapine.

 Store at room temperature away from moisture and heat.